Bruno Beger: Jewish skull collection

 Beger worked together with August Hirt at the Reichsuniversität Straßburg.
 His assignment, which he carried out, was to provide the Nazi doctor with detainees of diverse ethnic types from various concentration camps in order to serve Hirt's lethal racial experiments.
 The work involved selecting over 100 individuals from Auschwitz to be murdered for their skulls and exhibited as the Jewish skull collection.
 They were mainly Jews, and the crime was exposed during the Nuremberg trials in 1946.
 The collection was sanctioned by Reichsführer-SS Heinrich Himmler, and designed by and under the direction of August Hirt, with Rudolf Brandt and Wolfram Sievers, general manager of the Ahnenerbe, being responsible for procuring and preparing the corpses.

-The victims were sent to Natzweiler concentration camp for gassing by SS-Hauptsturmführer Joseph Kramer, the Kommandant of the camp.
+The victims were sent to Natzweiler concentration camp for gassing by SS-Hauptsturmführer Josef Kramer, the Kommandant of the camp.
 Their corpses were then sent to Hirt in Strasburg.
 In these endeavours he was assisted by doctors Hans Endres, Hans Fleischhacker, Heinrich Rübel and Rudolf Trojan.

 After the war

+After the war, Beger was interned by American occupation forces.
+With the exception of August Hirt, who killed himself, all of his superiors were prosecuted in the immediate aftermath of the war: Rudolf Brandt and Wolfram Sievers were both executed by American occupation forces after being convicted at the Doctors' Trial, while Josef Kramer was executed by British occupation forces after being convicted at the Belsen trials.

-In February 1948, Beger was classified as "exonerated" by a denazification tribunal unaware of his role in the skull collection.
+However, in February 1948, Beger was classified as “exonerated” by a denazification tribunal which was unaware of his role in the Jewish skull collection.
 In 1960, an investigation into the collection began in Ludwigsburg, and Beger was taken into custody on 30 March 1960.
 He was released four months later.

 The investigation continued until coming to trial on 27 October 1970.
 Beger claimed that he was unaware the Auschwitz prisoners he measured were to be killed.
 While two others indicted in the trial were released, Beger was convicted on 6 April 1971, and sentenced to three years in prison for being an accomplice in the murder of 86 Jews.
-Upon appeal his sentence was reduced to three years of probation.
+However, he was then released immediately due to time served.
 Neither of his colleagues with whom he was tried, Hans Fleischhacker and Wolf-Dietrich Wolff, were convicted.

 According to his family, Beger died in Königstein im Taunus on 12 October 2009.